Progressive Web Apps (PWAs) are gaining serious traction in the development world.

 The next step for Google will be adding PWAs to the Play Store so companies can begin to monetise and centralise their creations while maintaining low development costs.

 Microsoft also recently announced the company will invest in a dedicated PWA store to extend its support of their functionality.

 PWAs aren’t for everyone - just because you can, doesn’t mean you should.
 It’s important to understand the problem creating one aims to solve.

-When the first iPhone was launched, Chrome and Safari’s capabilities were limited i.e. you couldn't link a home-screen icon to a particular website.
+When the first iPhone was launched, browser capabilities were limited i.e. you couldn't link a home-screen icon to a particular website.
 Equally, you couldn't receive push notifications and/or interact with websites without an internet connection.

-PWAs now offer this functionality and so connectivity is no longer a barrier to entry for mobile application users.
+PWAs now offer these functionalities which means connectivity and limited device storage are no longer barriers to entry for mobile application users.

-For those wanting to create/retain sophisticated performance and functionality powered by multiple APIs, the native app is still your best bet.
+For those wanting to create/retain sophisticated performance and functionality, that rely on hardware capabilities, the native app is still your best bet.

 If you’d prefer a straightforward app with lower barriers to entry - PWAs are worth exploring.